For Dogwood Crafters & Dillsboro, NC

 Tickets are on sale now – $1 each or 6 for $5.

 This queen-size quilt is on display in the shop until the drawing on in December.
 So come by, check it out and buy some tickets!
 Proceeds go toward special advertising projects.

 AN AUTHENTIC ENGLISH TEA

-For a special Easter treat, enjoy an English Tea at the Historic Jarrett House. $15 per person.
-Call 828-586-2248 for reservations.
-Send payment to Dogwood Crafters, PO Box 604, Dillsboro, NC 28725, Attn: TEA.
-This event is a fund-raiser for the Dogwood Crafters and donations are tax deductible.
+For a special Easter treat, enjoy an English Tea at the Historic Jarrett House.
+Serving finger sandwiches, sweets, fruit and tea!
+Hats encouraged. $15 per person, by reservation only.
+Call 828-586-2248 to reserve; payment in advance with cash or check by April 10.
+This event is a fundraiser for Dogwood Crafters and donations are tax deductible.

 DILLSBORO'S ANNUAL EASTER HAT PARADE

 View Our State Magazine's video of a recent Easter Hat Parade here.
 Video by Jerry Wolford.
 (Some of his photos are also in the slide-show to the left.)
 Check us out on UNC TV, NC Weekend Show, April 3, 2014.

 Make a hat and come join the parade!
 Last-minute entrants very welcome.
 Registration begins at 11:00 am then join us at 2:00 pm on Front Street , where antiques cars from the Old Timers Model A Club will lead the Parade of people and pets wearing unique hats.
 Come meet the Easter Bunny.
 Get your face painted!

 Awards are announced after the Parade.
 Ribbons are given for the Prettiest, Funniest, Largest, Smallest, Most Unusual, Most Easter-like, Best Smelling, Cutest, Most Outrageous, Best In Show and "Poofiest" hats among other unusual categories.
 There is even a ribbon awarded to the Best Animal in Show!